Psychology, M.A.

 In addition to general University requirements, students seeking the M.A. in Psychology must meet the requirements listed below.

 Graduate students should develop their degree plans with their academic advisor during the first semester of graduate work.
-All students must complete University requirements and a planned degree program (42 sh for Industrial-Organizational Psychology Specialization, 60 sh for the Counseling-Licensed Mental Health Counselor Specialization) with at least a 3.0 GPA and with these stipulations:
+All students must complete University requirements and a planned degree program (42 sh for the Industrial-Organizational Psychology Specialization, 60 sh for the Counseling-Licensed Mental Health Counselor Specialization) with at least a 3.0 GPA and with these stipulations:

-• Courses outside the Department of Psychology (except required courses) may only be taken with approval of the program coordinator.
+• Courses outside the Department of Psychology (except required courses) may only be taken with the approval of the program coordinator.

 • All students must complete PSY 6217 Research Design in PsychologyEXP 5735 Experimental and Correlational Statistics for Psychology or a program coordinator approved elective and at least one course from each of the four core areas.

-All graduate students must receive a B- or higher in all graduate coursework.
-If a student receives a C+ or lower in a psychology graduate course, they must repeat the course or an equivalent approved by the program coordinator and department chair.
+All graduate students must receive a "B-" or higher in all graduate coursework.
+If a student receives a "C+" or lower in a psychology graduate course, they must repeat the course or an equivalent approved by the program coordinator and department chair.

 With the program coordinator's approval, a student may apply a maximum of 6 sh of graduate work taken at another University toward the degree.
 With the approval of the department chairperson, a maximum of 10 sh of transfer credit may be accepted toward the degree.